← Back to Distinction 9

 Apparatus Criticus

 1. Quaest.
 37: Qui semper nascitur nondum est natus; et nunquam natus est aut natus erit, si semper nascitur.
 Aliud est enim nasci, aliud natum esse.
 Ac per hoc nunquam Filius, si nunquam natus. — Mox cod.
-I Nunquam pro Nullus, et cod.
+1 Nunquam pro Nullus, et cod.
 S enim pro ergo.

-Question 37: He who is always being born is not yet born; and he has never been born nor will be born, if he is always being born.
-For to be born and to have been born are different things.
-And hence he is never a Son, if he has never been born. — Shortly after, codex I reads Nunquam for Nullus, and codex S reads enim for ergo.
+[Augustine, De diversis Quaestionibus LXXXIII,] q.
+37: "He who is always being born is not yet born; and he is never born nor will be born, if he is always being born.
+For one thing is to be born, another to have been born.
+And accordingly, [there is] never a Son, if [he is] never born." — Just below, codex 1 reads Nunquam ("never") for Nullus ("no one"), and codex S reads enim for ergo.

 2. Fide plurium codd. ut B F H P Q Y et ed.
 1 supplevimus in; quae lectio comprobatur etiam inde, quod infra in solutione huius obiectionis omnes codd. cum Vat. exhibeant praepositionem in.
 Plures codd. ut AGKSTVYZ falso generatio naturae loco generatione; pauci ut FX cum ed.
 1 generatione naturae.